C-Mierez/Web3-Solidity/README.md

     This allows to later decide what contract to use when in the `deploy.py` script.
 Useful for local deployments in which the Chainlink contracts don't exist, and thus would require a mock in their place instead.

+- **Forking** Taking a "snapshot" of the current state of a mainnet and running it locally to interact with existing contracts deployed in it.

 # 🍫 Ganache
 Using [Ganache](https://trufflesuite.com/ganache/) to run a personal Ethereum blockchain locally to easily deploy and test and learn how the chain operates.